How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Variance estimation

-The idea behind the proofs is to create more efficient estimating equations by projecting $U_1^{eff}$ onto the orthocomplement of the space spanned by $U_2$.
+The idea behind the proof of this result is to create more efficient estimating equations by projecting $U_1^{eff}$ onto the orthocomplement of the space spanned by $U_2$.
 Since $U_1^{eff}$ is efficient, this should not lead to an efficiency gain.
-Thus, $U_1^{eff}$ is already orthogonal to $U_2$, and so there is no efficiency gain from estimating $\theta^*$.
-Carrying this out directly is complicated, since the projection of $U_1^{eff}$ onto the orthocomplement of the space spannend by $U_2$ depends on the true parameter $\psi^*$ and two expectations.
-This can be solved, by estimating those in a first step as detailed in Web-appendix~B.
+Thus, $U_1^{eff}$ is already orthogonal to $U_2$, and so there is no efficiency gain from estimating $\theta$.
+Carrying this out directly is complicated, since the projection of $U_1^{eff}$ onto the orthocomplement of the space spanned by $U_2$ depends on the true parameter $\psi^*$ and two expectations.
+Web-appendix~B shows this can be solved, by estimating those in a first step.